dohernandez/form3-service/README.md

 Documentation items are generated using raml generator.
 RAML file is located `resources/raml/api.raml`.

-To update api documentation, run `make docs`.
+To update the api documentation, run `make docs`.

-To see the api documentation generated, you can access to the root of the service [http://localhost:8008](http://localhost:8008), it will show the link to the api documentation.
+To see the api documentation generated, please follow the link to the api documentation under the [service root](http://localhost:8008).

 ```html
 Welcome to form3-service.
 Please read API <a href="http://localhost:8008/docs/api.html">documentation</a>.